Research Integrity Officer

-WMed and its affiliated entities recognize academic freedom, including freedom in research and scholarly activities, as fundamental to our educational and intellectual goals.
-Misconduct in scientific research and scholarly activities fundamentally undermines the intellectual integrity of WMed as a whole, as well as the reputations of those associated with WMed.
-Such misconduct is a serious violation of federal regulations and WMed policy, and appropriate action must be taken.
+WMed and its affiliated entities recognize academic freedom, including freedom in research and scholarly activities, as fundamental to our educational and research missions.
+Misconduct in scientific research and scholarly activities fundamentally undermines the intellectual integrity of the medical school as a whole, as well as the reputations of those associated with WMed.
+Such misconduct is a serious violation of federal regulations and institutional policy, and appropriate action must be taken.
 All members of the WMed community are responsible to assure that misconduct in research and scholarly activities is dealt with effectively, while at the same time, preserving the confidentiality and rights of all individuals involved in misconduct proceedings.
-To meet these needs and in compliance with federal regulations, WMed has instituted the Misconduct in Research and Scholarly Activities Policy.
+To meet these needs and in compliance with federal regulations, WMed has instituted the policy RES04 Misconduct in Research and Scholarly Activities.

-Being good stewards of research ethics is one of the primary goals of WMed.
-By providing Responsible Conduct of Research education and offering advice on authorship and data management we can prevent issues from rising to the level of Misconduct and we will have a better understanding of each other’s academic pursuits and expectations in the research process.
+Being good stewards of research ethics is one of our primary goals.
+By providing responsible conduct of research education and offering advice on authorship and data management we can prevent issues from rising to the level of misconduct and we will have a better understanding of academic pursuits and expectations in the research process.

 Responsibilities of the Research Integrity Officer include:

-- Counseling faculty, staff, and students on authorship best practices as outlined in the Authorship Policy.
+1. Counseling faculty, residents, fellows, staff, and students on authorship best practices as outlined in policy GEN06 Authorship.

-- Counseling faculty, staff, and students on best practices regarding control and ownership of data.
+2. Counseling faculty, residents, fellows, staff, and students on best practices regarding control and ownership of data.

-- Providing Responsible Conduct of Research educational activities for faculty, residents, fellows, staff, and students.
+3. Providing responsible conduct of research educational activities for faculty, residents, fellows, staff, and students.

-- Implementing and overseeing the Misconduct in Research and Scholarly Activities Policy impartially without serving as an advocate for complainants, respondents, or others involved in any Misconduct proceeding.
+4. Implementing and overseeing policy RES04 Misconduct in Research and Scholarly Activities impartially without serving as an advocate for complainants, respondents, or others involved in any misconduct proceeding.

-- Implementing and overseeing the Conflicts of Interest and Commitment and Interactions with Pharmaceutical , Biotechnology, and Medical Device policies.
+6. Implementing and overseeing policies GEN04 Conflicts of Interest and Commitment and GEN05 Interaction with Pharmaceutical, Biotechnology, and Medical Device Companies in collaboration with the Chief Compliance Officer.

 To report an allegation of research misconduct, please call 269.337.6170 or email jered.cornelison@wmed.edu.

-Anonymous allegations will be considered, however, the allegation must contain sufficient information to permit an objective assessment of the allegation.
-Anonymous allegations can be submitted to:
+Anonymous allegations will be considered; however, the allegation must contain sufficient information to permit an objective assessment of the allegation.
+Anonymous allegations can be submitted to the Concern and Compliance Hotline online or call 833.222.1416.
+Anonymous allegations can be mailed to:

 Western Michigan Homer Stryker M.D.
 School of Medicine